ploomber/sql/course-material/advanced-querying-techniques/subqueries.md

 <summary>Answers</summary>

 The difficult part of this question lies in the second `INNER JOIN`.
 This second `INNER JOIN` uses a subquery to have the average amount of each 'status'.
-This information is used when calling an the last `INNER JOIN` on the outer query's 'status' variable.
+This information is used when calling the last `INNER JOIN` on the outer query's 'status' variable.

 ```{code-cell} ipython3